Naqeebshaikh/CODING-CREW/README.md

 ## Conclusion

-This 5-day challenge was a rewarding experience, enhancing my problem-solving skills and deepening my understanding of various DSA topics.
+This challenge was a rewarding experience, enhancing my problem-solving skills and deepening my understanding of various DSA topics.
 Each day brought new challenges and learning opportunities.

-Thank you for checking out my **5-Day DSA Coding Challenge**!
+Thank you for checking out our **DSA QuestForge**!
 If you have any questions or suggestions, feel free to reach out.

 ---